emalos/fos-test/README.md

 This is a test project created to provision a VM on AWS and deploy 3 containers

-To provision the VM on AWS:
+To provision the VM on AWS (some changes on the variables may be required to match the credentials):

 ansible-playbook /vagrant/Ansible/provision-aws/sites.yml